-There are several different techniques to reconstruct a breast, all of which fall into two basic categories:
+Various breast reconstruction techniques are available, all of which fall into two basic categories:

-- Implant-based reconstruction - using a gel implant with or without a tissue expander
+- Implant-based reconstruction, which uses a gel implant with or without a tissue expander

-- Autologous reconstruction - using a woman’s own tissue in the form of a flap or graft
+- Autologous reconstruction, which uses the patient’s own tissue in the form of a flap or graft

-A combination of both techniques is sometimes required.
+A combination of oncoplastic and breast reconstructive techniques may be required.

 Once this process is complete, the expander is removed in a second operation and the permanent gel implant is placed.
 Breast implant technology is continually advancing and many new choices are available, including anatomically-shaped implants.
 Again, your surgeon will guide you through the decision making process.
 The final step of reconstruction involves a minor procedure to create the nipple.

 Autologous reconstruction involves using your own tissue to reconstruct the breast.
 The surgery is more involved, and the recovery is usually longer.
 However, this type of breast reconstruction is very natural, which is important to many women.
 It is also the preferred technique for reconstruction for women who require radiation as part of their therapy.

 The tissue itself is called a “flap” and the area it is taken from is called the “donor site.”
 The most common donor site is the lower abdomen, but other options include the inner thigh, upper back or even buttocks.
 The area and method chosen will depend on the amount and quality of tissue available.

 Advanced techniques of flap reconstruction have become possible with the application of reconstructive microsurgery.
 With this technique, the skin and fat of the lower abdomen are removed while keeping the muscles intact, which may improve recovery and the patient’s overall health.